-Berries typically don’t store well, they tend to develop mold and they shrivel up rather quickly.
+Berries typically don’t store well, they tend to develop mould and they shrivel up rather quickly.
 After washing your berries, rinse them in a solution of 1/10 apple cider vinegar and 9/10 water, drain well and store them in the fridge.
-They remain fresh much longer, and they are resistant to mold.
+They remain fresh much longer, and they are resistant to mould.
 The vinegar acts as an anti-bacterial, antiseptic agent, a great combination for keeping berries fresh longer.

 Apple cider vinegar is appreciated for its healing and nutritious properties, this adds another to its already long list of benefits.

 This salad combines all of the necessary elements, healthy fats, great carbohydrates and good quality protein.